laszlocph/website/Mastering-test-environments-with-Docker.md

 It also introduces the *service* higher level abstraction that allows easy rolling updates, and more intelligent network routing.
 Sadly Docker Compose can not be pointed at this new clustering solution yet, I'm sure though this will be implemented in coming versions.
 Especially as Compose has an [experimental feature](https://docs.docker.com/compose/bundles/) already doing just that.

 There are plenty of next steps ahead of me, clustering is a big topic.
 My goal is to find a nice way to run production stacks with similar ease as the workflow above.
-Also I will peak into competing platforms and investigate connecting topics.
+I will also peak into competing platforms and investigate connecting topics.

 Onwards!